-On 25 May 2018 the European General Data Protection Regulation (GDPR) will replace the Data Protection Act 1998.
+On 25th May 2018, the European General Data Protection Regulation (GDPR) replaced the Data Protection Act 1998.

 We, Codnor Community Primary School, Whitegates, Codnor, Derbyshire DE5 9QD are the Data Controller for the purposes of data protection law.

 The categories of pupil and parent information that we collect, hold and share include but are not limited to:

 We may also hold data about pupils that we have received from other organisations, including other schools, local authorities and the Department for Education.

 Our lawful basis for collecting and processing pupil information is defined under Article 6, and the following sub-paragraphs in the GDPR apply:

 (a) Data subject gives consent for one or more specific purposes.